xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 When the test suite reaches 4 test failures, the execution stops immediately.
 In the **Execution log**, the report shows full information of the test cases executed only, which is 5 test cases in this example.
 Katalon Studio auto-generates the report of the executed test case (in this example: 5 test cases result) to JUnit, HTML, PDF, and CSV.

-You can also apply the terminate execution additionally together with **Retry all**, **Retry immediately**, and **Data-driven testing**.
-These cases follow the same algorithm with this example, following the definition of a test failure mentioned.
+You can also apply the terminate execution conditionally together with **Retry all**, **Retry immediately**, and **Data-driven testing**.
+These cases follow the same logic with this example, following the definition of a test failure mentioned.
-### Use Case 2: Test suite collection in Sequential Mode
+### Terminate Test Suite Collection In Sequential Mode
 Given that you have 5 test suites, each test suite has 10 test cases.
 You set the maxFailedTests = 20.
-For example, the test suite has the result describes in the table below:
+The test suite has the result describes in the table below:

+>**Note**:
+> - T is the number of maximum failure test cases
+> - x is the number of failure test cases in the test suite

 <table data-number-column="false"><colgroup><col /><col /><col /><col /></colgroup>
 <tbody>
 	<tr>